ML Two

 ->

-5. Backward pass: calculate gradients from the loss and use those to update the model's weights and biases (update rules specified by optimizer).
+5. Backward pass: calculate gradients from the loss and use those to update the model's weights and biases (update rules specified by an optimizer).

 ->